-(1) Overview of Corporate Governance Structure

-<BOARD OF DIRECTORS>
+(1) Overview of Corporate Governance Structure <BOARD OF DIRECTORS>

 The Company has a Board of Directors to serve as a body for making important decisions and overseeing management.
-The Board of Directors is responsible for overseeing the President and Representative Director and the executive directors, which constitute business execution functions.
-Moreover, the oversight function of the Board of Directors has been strengthened by actively appointing external directors.
-Furthermore, in order to better define the management responsibility of the directors, their terms were reduced from two years to one year in accordance with a resolution at the June 23, 2006 Annual Shareholders' Meeting.
+The Board of Directors delegates the decision-making authority over business execution to the Representative Directors and subordinate Corporate Executive Officers to the broadest extent that is permitted by law and the Articles of Incorporation of the company and is considered to be reasonable and will mainly perform as oversight and advisory function.
+Moreover, the oversight function of the Board of Directors has been strengthened by actively appointing External Directors with high independence and diverse perspective.

+Furthermore, in order to better define the management responsibility of the Directors, their terms were reduced from two years to one year in accordance with a resolution at the June 23, 2006 Annual Shareholders' Meeting.

-The Board of Directors is comprised of 12 members in total: 6 executive directors and 6 non-executive directors (including 4 external directors).
+The Board of Directors is comprised of 10 members in total: 4 Executive Directors and 6 Non-Executive Directors (including 4 External Directors).

-<audit & supervisory board>
+<AUDIT & SUPERVISORY BOARD>

-The Company has an Audit & Supervisory Board that performs the auditing function.
-The auditing function is carried out by Audit & Supervisory Board Members, who review the Board of Directors as well as business execution functions and attend important meetings, including meetings of the Board of Directors.
+The Company has an Audit & Supervisory Board that performs the auditing and oversight functions.
+The auditing and oversight functions are carried out by Audit & Supervisory Board Members, who review the Board of Directors as well as business execution functions and attend important meetings, including meetings of the Board of Directors.

-The Audit & Supervisory Board has five members, comprising two full-time Audit & Supervisory Board Members and three external Audit & Supervisory Board Members.
+The Audit & Supervisory Board has five members, comprising two full-time Audit & Supervisory Board Members and three External Audit & Supervisory Board Members.

-Among the Audit & Supervisory Board Members, full-time Audit & Supervisory Board Member Mr. Kazuhiko Kato has extensive knowledge of finance and accounting issues due to his many years of experience in finance and accounting divisions in the Company, including service as the CFO.
+Among the Audit & Supervisory Board Members, full-time Audit & Supervisory Board Member Mr. Youichi Hirose has extensive knowledge of finance and accounting issues due to his many years of experience in finance and accounting divisions in the Company, including service as the Head of Corporate Finance Unit.
 In addition, Audit & Supervisory Board Member Mr. Hiroshi Mitani has extensive knowledge of finance and accounting issues due to his service as a public prosecutor and as a member of the Fair Trade Commission by which he gained experience handling many economic matters.
 Furthermore, Audit & Supervisory Board Member Mr. Koji Hatsukawa has extensive knowledge of finance and accounting issues due to his abundant auditing experience at global corporations as a certified public accountant.